 Even so, you can't help but wonder if they're ready for the increased financial independence of college life.
 From understanding their role in paying for college to handling a budget all on their own, they'll soon enter a whole new world of responsibility.
 How can you help them adjust to these major changes?
 For answers, we talked to some parents of college students.

-1. Save ahead, then each them responsibility.
+1. Save ahead, then teach them responsibility.

 Vicki Schallhorn and her husband, Mark, live in Flint, Michigan.
 Both Vicki and Mark teach at a Christian school.
 Their daughters attend Concordia University in Ann Arbor, Michigan.
 Jessica is a senior, and Angela is a freshman.